 Brief Introduction about China National Silk Museum

-China National Silk Museum displays about 5000 years silk history and culture which is regarded as an educational and amazing window for travelers to have a better understanding about Chinese silk and the Silk Road and have a new respect and appreciation for Chinese and Western silk art and fashion.
+China National Silk Museum displays approximately 5000 years of silk history and culture, regarded as an educational and amazing window for travelers to gain a better understanding about Chinese silk and the Silk Road and develop a new respect and appreciation for Chinese and Western silk art and fashion.

-Besides, China National Silk Museum has very elegant environment – graceful architectures stretching on the green grasslands, different kinds of flowers blooming, water gurgling, birds singing...bringing you a fresh and comfortable visit while learn about the silk creation.
+Besides, China National Silk Museum has very elegant environment - graceful architecture stretching out on the green grasslands, different kinds of flowers blooming, water gurgling, and birds singing...bringing you a fresh and comfortable visit while you learn about silk creation.

 China National Silk Museum Silkworm Reeling & Sericulture Presentation